Temporary resident visa and electronic travel authorization applications: Fees

 Many countries allow diplomats who are not accredited to retain their diplomatic documents and in some cases, diplomatic passports are issued to non-governmental individuals to facilitate their movement.

 Officers abroad should be guided by normal Canadian practice in accordance with exemptions to cost recovery regulations.
 As the receiving country accords diplomatic status or privilege, so the receiving country also determines the courtesies to be extended, irrespective of the passport held.
-The normal practice would be to consult the list of individuals and officials who, in the Canadian context, would be entitled to a diplomatic or special passport and to accord the appropriate status to analogous individuals or officials, irrespective of the passport held.
+The normal practice would be to consult the list of individuals and officials who, in the Canadian context, would be entitled to a diplomatic or special passport and to accord the appropriate status to comparable individuals or officials, irrespective of the passport held.

-Conversely, where a person would, in the Canadian context, be eligible for a diplomatic or official passport, consideration should be given to exempting the person from the cost recovery charges in accordance with paragraph R296(2)(a).
+Accordingly, where a person would, in the Canadian context, be eligible for a diplomatic or official passport, consideration should be given to exempting the person from the cost recovery charges in accordance with paragraph R296(2)(a).

 Courtesy visas